pflanze/lilyvm/README.md

 The `fib_register` opcode (which heavily uses computed goto, although so does `fib_combinedop`) segfaults when compiling with g++, and sometimes when compiling with gcc -O3.
 I don't know why.
+It works fine with clang and clang++.

 The 6502 adaptions are outdated and it won't currently compile for that architecture.